Uwe Reinhardt: Private industry and advisory roles

-Role in Taiwan's healthcare system and awards
+Role in Taiwan's healthcare system, science and technology research and development, and awards

-In 1989, as Taiwan was restructuring its healthcare system, Reinhardt persuaded its leaders to model it on those of Canada and Germany.
-As of 2014, Taiwan's system provides universal care for 6.6% of GDP.
-For his contribution, in 2014 he was awarded the nation's Presidential Prize.
+In 1989, as Taiwan was restructuring its healthcare system, Reinhardt, then serving as a high-level advisor to Taiwan's government, persuaded its leaders to established a universal single-payer health system, taking lessons from the single-payer health systems of Canada, the National Health Service (NHS) of the United Kingdom, Medicare and Veterans Health Administration (VHA) of the United States, and the single-payer health systems of Nordic countries.
+As of 2025, Taiwan's single-payer health system provides universal care with 7.6% of GDP, covering 100% of Taiwan's population of 23.4 million plus foreign residents with generous benefits.
+For his contribution, in 2015 he was awarded the nation's Presidential Prize The Order of Brilliant Star with Violet Grand Cordon.
 In 2018, Reinhardt was posthumously awarded the First Grade Medal for Professionalism in Health and Welfare by Taiwan's Ministry of Health and Welfare.

+Reinhardt was also a long time advisor of the Science and Technology Advisory Board (STAG) of the Office of the Premier of Taiwan and advised Taiwan's premier on a wide-ranging set of issues relating to science and technology in Taiwan.